 This should be done before analyzing the data -- preferably before gathering the data.
-There are (at least) two reasons why this is important:
+This is important for (at least) two reasons:

 - 1) The significance level desired is one criterion in deciding on an appropriate sample size. - See discussion of Power below. - 2) If more than one hypothesis test is planned, additional considerations need to be taken into account. - See discussion of Multiple Inference below.